Bovine Collagen Vs Marine Collagen

 In a double-blind, placebo-controlled, randomized trial involving 77 premenopausal women, the benefits of a specific hydrolysed bovine collagen (BODYBALANCE) were tested.
 These women completed a 12-week resistance training (3 days/week) and during that time ingested 15 g of BODYBALANCE collagen or a placebo daily.
 These women then have their calorie intake and exercise levels regulated to ensure an even amount of calories and activity across both groups.

-As you can see below (figure 1), the bovine collagen (BODYBALANCE) caused an increase in fat-free mass (likely muscle mass), while reducing the fat mass.
+The bovine collagen (BODYBALANCE) caused an increase in fat-free mass (likely muscle mass), while reducing the fat mass.
 The reason that it was probably an increase in muscle mass was that the strength of the treatment group increased significantly(13).

 Both fish and bovine/beef collagen have their benefits.
 If you were just after improvements in the skin, the size of the collagen molecule would be the most important factor and both fish and bovine collagen can benefit the skin.
 In that case, you could take either collagen.
 However, if you are seeking a better body composition, bovine collagen, specifically BodyBalance collagen is easily the superior collagen.
 Beef collagen, via the stimulation of type II collagen in the body may also help joint health.
 So, bovine collagen covers all the bases, whereas fish collagen is fine for skin health.